 The business model can pursue various motivations for the business, for example, AMD Global Telemedicine lists three possible models a telemedicine business can choose from:

-· Cost Savings Model.
-The goal of this model is to provide alternative care delivery methods to reduce cost (by eliminating transportation costs and sharing resources between hospitals).
+The goal of this model is to provide alternative care delivery methods to reduce costs (by eliminating transportation costs and sharing resources between hospitals).

 The Telemedicine Magazine defines three non-traditional, yet successful, telemedicine business models:

-· Institution-to-institution model.
-An academic medical center can offer the expertise of its specialists to patients markets outside its location.
+An academic medical center can offer the expertise of its specialists to patients outside its location.
 This medical center can sign contracts with rural hospitals or other institutions who need on-demand specialty expertise.
 Compensation methodologies can include a monthly rate, a hybrid payment, a fee schedule menu of different specialist services, etc. This model can be built independently of an external FFS reimbursement.

-4. Customer relationships (the ways to create positive relationship between provider and customer)
+- Customer relationships (the ways to create a positive relationship between provider and customer)